Q: What is Midcoast Senior College (hereafter as MSC)?

 Winter Wisdom Storm Cancellation Policy — if the Brunswick schools are closed because of inclement weather, our scheduled Winter Wisdom lecture is postponed to a later date.

-3. Current Events Forum, in conjunction with Curtis Memorial Library in Brunswick, will be offered in the Spring Semester beginning in March, 2012.
-It will be free and open to the public.
+3. Current Events Forum, in conjunction with Curtis Memorial Library in Brunswick, is offered each Thursday, 12:15 – 1:15 throughout the year.
+It is free and open to the public.

-4. Excursions and Special Events are supported by our Special Events Committee.
+5. Excursions and Special Events are supported by our Special Events Committee.
 They have included day-long summer excursions to museums, art galleries, theatres, and historical sites.
-Occasionally during semesters we conduct weekend workshops.
-In June, MSC hosts a festive luncheon for students and faculty from the previous fall and/or spring courses.
+Occasionally during terms we conduct weekend workshops.
+In June, MSC hosts a festive luncheon and annual meeting for students and faculty from the previous fall and/or spring courses.